 You can see turtles in Barbados year-round, but certain months are better if you want to see a specific species or increase your odds.
 Most hawksbill and green turtles nest between mid-May to Mid-October in Barbados, while the leatherback turtles nest between February and July.

-Even though November through January is out of the turtle nesting seasons, these are the months I have been living in Barbados and I have seen plenty of sea turtles.
+Even though November through January is out of the turtle nesting seasons, these are the months I have been living in Barbados, and I have seen plenty.

-Where can you swim with sea turtles in Barbados?
+Where to swim with sea turtles in Barbados?

-The best places to go swimming with sea turtles in Barbados are on the south and west coast as this is where you’ll find the calmest waters and best beaches.
+The best places to go swimming with sea turtles in Barbados are on the south and west coast, as this is where you’ll find the calmest waters and nicest beaches.